Céad míle fáilte romhat.

 In the fall of 1992, Kelly left for studies in Ireland and Elizabeth MacDonald became the teacher.
 Elizabeth was a veteran of the Toronto set dancing scene, with a background in Highland dancing and Scottish country dancing as well.
 Under her direction, set dancing gained a firm hold in the Halifax area.
 An Cumann hosted a number of dance workshop weekends with acclaimed teachers Elizabeth brought in from Toronto and Ireland.

 From the beginning, An Cumann has acknowledged the important role of the Irish language (Gaeilge) in Irish culture.
-For over 15 years, Vera Dutin, a native of Cork, has taught Irish classes during Irish Heritage Evenings and on many other Thursdays.
+For over 20 years the late Vera Dutin, a native of Cork, taught Irish classes during Irish Heritage Evenings and on many other Thursdays.
+Some of Vera’s former students have carried on the tradition with Ciorcal Comhrá An Chumainnaa, which still meets every Thursday, but now under the guidance of young ICUF teachers from Saint Mary’s University’s Chair of Irish Studies.

-Anyone interested in joining either the Tuesday or Thursday language groups should e-mail us.
+Anyone interested in joining either the Thursday language group should e-mail us.

 Traditional Irish Music